cheatham1/SoftwareBook/gettingstarted.md

 ![](Pictures/VMATLASopenDataSmall.png)

 Press the green 'Start' arrow.

-Wait afew minutes whilst the virtual machine sets up.
+WAIT afew minutes whilst the virtual machine sets up.

 When it has completed you will see the terminal for using the code, with the Readme file opened using the atom editor.

 ![](Pictures/VMrunningREADME.png)

 In the menu on the left handside, you see the contents of the root directory.

 In the root directory there are five directories (Analysis, Configurations, Input, Plotting and Output), the README file plus two python scripts.
 The python scripts are RunScript.py and PlotResults.py.